Shunts

 Results per page:

-We offer a wide selection of shunts for industrial applications.
+We offer a wide range of shunts for industrial applications.

 A shunt is a special resistor that allows the measurement of high current values.
-It is used for measuring direct and alternating current (depending on the meter used).
-There are internal shunts - built into the meter, for measuring small currents of several to a few dozen amperes, and external shunts - for measuring current from several dozen amperes (15 A) to several thousand amperes.
+It is used for measuring both direct and alternating current (depending on the meter used).
+There are internal shunts – built into the meter for measuring small currents of a few to several dozen amperes, and external shunts – for measuring currents from several dozen amperes (15 A) up to several thousand amperes.

 A shunt has four terminals: two (external) for connecting the current path and two (internal) for measuring the voltage drop.
-It works together with a millivoltmeter connected to the (internal) terminals measuring the voltage drop across the shunt.
+It works together with a millivoltmeter connected to the internal terminals, which measures the voltage drop across the shunt.